Traditional marketing makes people feel incomplete. Like they need a product to fill a hole.

 Good luck selling anything by making someone feel shit about themselves, or by exaggerating potential consequences to stimulate anxiety.
 And if you do sell anything, good luck sleeping at night.

-Throughout the COVID-19 outbreak, we need responsible marketing more than ever.
+Post-pandemic, we need responsible marketing more than ever.
 Next time you go to hit the send button, comb through your words and ask yourself:

 1) Is my copy appropriate and relevant to this new reality?